-Mr. Brown serves as ACA Senior Vice President and Appraisal Program Manager and has 32 years of Farm Credit experience.
-Mr. Brown is responsible for the operation of the real estate and chattel appraisal department and ensures the delivery of credible, accurate and timely appraisals which are developed independently from credit delivery operations to mitigate risk.
+Ken Brown, Senior Vice President and Appraisal Program Manager independently from credit delivery operations to mitigate risk.
 Additionally, he directs the Association's facilities and fleet operations.
 He was hired in April 1991 and has held his current position as Appraisal Program Manager since August 16, 1999.
 He is a Certified General Real Estate appraiser and is designated as an Accredited Rural Appraiser (ARA).
 Prior to joining Fresno Madera Farm Credit, Mr. Brown worked for Farmers Home Administration in agricultural lending and appraisal as an Assistant County Supervisor.